JBHua/5455-term-project/README.md

 # Setup
 ## Python Version:
 Python 3.10.
-If not possible, delete all type annotations in code and use Python 3.9 is ok
+If not possible, delete all type annotations in code and use Python 3.9

 ## Install Dependencies
 ```